njpipeorgan/L1000-bayesian/example/README.md

 * Setup parameters for likelihood calculation;

-* Calculate a two-dimensional log-likelihood function for the locations of two peaks.
+* Calculate a two-dimensional log-likelihood function for the locations of two peaks;

 * Calculate the marginal distributions of the locations;

-* Adopt an idealized reference distribution to get a *z*-score.
+* Adopt an idealized reference gene expression distribution to get a *z*-score.

-Scaling and normalization of the marginal distributions depends of the reads from other beads/wells, so they are not included in the examples.
+Scaling and normalization of the marginal distributions depend on the reads from other beads/wells, so they are not included in the examples.

 ## Usage